rust-lang/wg-async/src/welcome.md

 ## 🛠️ Getting involved

 We have several [meetings] throughout the month.
 Feel free to stop by then (or any time!) to introduce yourself.
+We take meeting notes and keep them on our [HackMD](https://hackmd.io/@wg-async).

 If you're interested in fixing bugs, though, there is no need to wait for the meeting!
 [Take a look at the instructions here.][fix-bugs]